 Additional marketing labels for an existing product can be obtained through an application for approval of an additional label—an Item 10A.

 Applications to register a product that is the same as a reference product are processed via a fixed fee, non-technical application (Item 8).
-Applications for repacks of your own product where no protected data is associated with the reference product will be eligible for fast track.

 Note: Once the repack product is registered there is no ongoing relationship between the new product and the reference product.